Markusgp/Untangle/README.md

 ![Example of execution](./Media/Untangle_Example.gif)

 ## Running the app
+There is currently 2 different ways to run the app.
+You can either run it locally or through docker.
+How to run the app is described in later sections.

+It is important to note the time it can take for the application to start.
+If you are creating the docker image for the first time this step usually takes around 5 minutes depending on the power of your pc.
+And the codeql analysis for the first time can also take up to 5 minutes depending on the size of your project.
+However after having installed the docker image or ran the application once, you can refer to the [Rerunning the app](#rerunning-the-app)

 ### Running Untangle in Docker *(recommended)*
 Start with creating the docker image by running